rage/cyber-security-base-19/data/module-1/part-1/8-history.md

 The first email virus/worm/trojan, _Happy99_ appeared in January 1999.
-The virus consisted of a trojan executable that upon execution would show firework animation, and installed a trojan in windows system folder.
+The virus consisted of a trojan executable that upon execution would show firework animation, and attached itself to an existing windows library.
 Under certain conditions, it would then send itself further over email to a new machine.
 In May, 2000, an internet worm _ILOVEYOU_ infected over 10 million Windows users.
 The worm consisted of an email asking to open an attachment "LOVE-LETTER-FOR-YOU.txt.vbs".